Victorious-Toluwalope/Form-Validation-Project/README.md

-# Form-Validation-Project

-This is a project built with HTML, CSS and JavaScript to test the inputs of users in a form.
+This project is built with HTML, CSS and JavaScript to test users' inputs in a form.
 The hosted site can be found here https://formvalidationpractice.netlify.app/